vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 Design Concepts - Analytical Model
 ==================================

-The tag hierarchies (tag trees) that you use to annotate data reprsent your **analytical model**.
+The tag hierarchies (tag trees) that you use to annotate data represent your **analytical model**.
 Your ability to conduct meaningful analysis depends in part on whether your analytical model is well-designed to meet your needs.
 The tags and tag trees that work best for you may be different from those that work well for another organization.